 About Peter Rosenberger

-Peter Rosenberger host a national weekly radio program, “Hope for the Caregiver,” syndicated on more than one hundred radio stations.
-For thirty years, Peter has cared for his wife, Gracie, who lives with severe disabilities and chronic pain.
-His newest book is 7 Caregiver Landmines and How You Can Avoid Them. h
+Peter Rosenberger host a national weekly radio program, “Hope for the Caregiver,” syndicated on 200 radio stations and his podcast is downloaded regularly in more than 100 countries.
+For 34 years, Peter has cared for his wife, Gracie, who lives with severe disabilities and chronic pain.